ayoubimaya/_ayoubimaya.github.io/index.md

 **6.** Repeat with other pieces of dough.

-**7.** Arrange the rolls on a platter, sprinkle each with ground pistachios in the center and rose petal jam or dry rose petals.
+**7.** Arrange the rolls on a platter, sprinkle each with ground pistachios in the center and rose petal jam or dried rose petals.

 **8.** Drizzle with syrup and enjoy!